 Defending yourself if you’re charged with hit-and-run charge is not advised.
 It is common for police to rely on specific evidence and the recollections of witnesses.
 That type of evidence is often circumstantial, offering a wide range of possible defenses.
 In some cases, you may not have even been aware there was an accident or that someone was injured or died.
 You also might have been a passenger and not the driver, or you may have been ordered by police to depart from the accident are.
 Finally, you can attempt to show that you made an attempt at contacting the property owner or left a prominent note.
 In some instances, the value of the damaged property could be open for debate.
 If that value is less, the possibility of a reduced penalty is possible.

 We Are Ready to Help You!

 If you have been charged with hit and run following an accident in Virginia – call The Brown Law Firm PLLC right away.
 It is important to remember that if you are being charged with this violation, there are certain defenses that may be available to you.
 Having legal representation that can accurately assess your case and protect your rights is essential.
 The Brown Firm PLLC’s traffic defense lawyers are highly experienced in defending driver’s in Virginia court.
-To help you understand your options, we offer free initial consultations by phone or at our office location.
-Call to set up your free consultation or send us a message online with a description of your case.
+To help you understand your options, we offer initial consultations by phone or at our office location.
+Call to set up your legal consultation or send us a message online with a description of your case.